 Idle Control Valve Replacement Cost

-The average cost to replace an idle control valve ranges from $100 to $500.
+The average idle control valve replacement cost is between $100 to $500.
 Keep in mind that these costs can vary depending on what you drive and where you take it for repairs.
 While this might seem like a huge cost variance, this almost all comes from the variance in part prices.

 You can find an aftermarket idle control valve for between $50 and $400, and you might need to spend even more if you want an OEM replacement part.
 Meanwhile, the labor costs are usually pretty cheap, only costing between $50 and $100.

 However, this means that if you are looking to try and save a little money by doing the job yourself, you’re not going to save all that much compared to the overall repair costs.
 But the good news is that there are a few parts that are easier to replace.

 Usually, all you need to do is unplug and remove a single bolt from the old sensor and gently pry it off.
 From there, all you need to do is bolt on the new sensor and plug it in.
 Finally, make sure you disconnect the battery before removing the old sensor.